soumencemk/MyTechNotes/antipatterns.md

 ## 2. OOP Antipatterns

 ### 2.1 Anemic domain model

+Anemic domain model is an anti-pattern in software development where the domain model in an object-oriented program is designed to only contain data structures and basic accessors, without any significant business logic or behavior.
+This approach often results in a system where most of the business logic is placed in external services, rather than being part of the domain model itself.

+The term "anemic domain model" was coined by Martin Fowler in his book "Patterns of Enterprise Application Architecture".
+According to Fowler, anemic domain models are problematic because they violate the principles of object-oriented programming, such as encapsulation and the use of behavior-rich objects.
+An anemic domain model can lead to several issues, including:

+Increased coupling: An anemic domain model often leads to a system where the domain objects are tightly coupled with external services, which can make the system more difficult to maintain and change.

+Reduced code reuse: Anemic domain models tend to have less reusable code, as the business logic is scattered across multiple services rather than being contained within the domain objects.

+Reduced maintainability: With business logic spread across multiple services, an anemic domain model can be harder to understand, modify and maintain.

+In summary, an anemic domain model is an anti-pattern because it undermines the principles of object-oriented programming and can lead to several problems in software development, such as increased coupling, reduced code reuse, and reduced maintainability.

 ### 2.2 Call super
 ### 2.3 Circle-elipse problem
 ### 2.4 circular dependency